 On Oct.
 17 - homecoming - the Cards face Ottawa, a perenniel football powerhouse.
 Then there is Central Methodist, which is now slouch; Missouri Valley, which is ranked among the top 20 teams in the National Association of Intercollegiate Athletics Division II, and Baker University of Baldwin, Kan., which is ranked third in the nation.

-Jewell last week was ranked se-
+Jewell last week was ranked second in the nation.